linzhiqiu/t2v_metrics/camerabench/README.md

    - VQA/Retrieval: `vqa_retrieval_scores_*.json`

 The evaluation scripts will automatically compute all metrics and generate timestamped output files with model and file counts included in the filename, regardless of how the scores/captions were generated.

+---

+## Data Location
+All evaluation data is located in the `data/` folder with the following structure:
+- `data/binary_classification/` - Binary classification tasks
+- `data/vqa_and_retrieval/` - VQA and retrieval tasks organized by skills
+- `caption_data.json` - Samples and Prompts for caption generation

+---